preetampatil3d/What-I-Learned/Java/Core/Threading.md

 ## Challenges
 > Concurrency issues like DeadLock, Data Inconsistency, Race condition

-DeadLock:
+**DeadLock**:
-The thread is waiting for the object lock which is acquired by another thread.
+- The thread is waiting for the object lock which is acquired by another thread.
-Two or more threads are blocked forever, waiting for each other.
+- Two or more threads are blocked forever, waiting for each other.
 ```
 class DeadLockExClass {
   public static void main(String[] args) throws Exception {